Continuous Prediction with Experts' Advice: Minimax Optimal Continuous Regret with Independent Experts

 Intriguingly, we show that in continuous time with \emph{independent experts}---that is, when each \((G_i(t))_{t \geq 0}\) is an independent Brownian motion---there is an anytime algorithm whose regret is at most \(\lambda(3n) \sqrt{t} \approx \sqrt{2t \ln n} \) for all \(t \geq 0\).
+Therefore, if there is a gap between the best regret attained by fixed-time and anytime algorithms, this shows that the anytime lower-bound does not arise from independent experts.
 Furthermore, in \Proposition{ContinuousLB} we show a matching lower-bound, just as in the discrete-time case.
-We conjecture that this algorithm can be discretized, and $\sqrt{2t \ln n}$ anytime regret against independent experts is possible in discrete time.
+We conjecture that this algorithm can be discretized, and $\sqrt{2t \ln n}$ anytime regret bound that holds with high probability against independent experts is possible in discrete time.